|

 stamps represented on this illustrated cachet include a very rare variety of a plate numbered block of four very seldom seen.

-I've not seen another cachet like this one yet.
 It was flown to a man by the name of Homer Harrison

 and received in Milkwaukee, Wisconsin on the very same day.
-I've never seen another like it and my thought is

 that the cachet may have been created by the Milwaukee Stamp Company for the occasion, for their clients and for other collectors.
 Here's the reverse with the circular date stamps featuring two